 FOOD FESTS--It could be the INTERNATIONAL FOOD FEST or the

-SEAFOOD FEST in Marquette, or the ITALIAN FEST in Ishpeming,
+BEER FEST in Marquette, or the ITALIAN FEST in Ishpeming,

 but these are weekends that draw thousands of people and